sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 /*     */   }
 ```

-<p markdown="1" class="cn">This method can also be reached from the `com.cisco.dcbu.web.client.rest.ReportRest` class on line *[877]* which is a default registered class for Fabric Manager REST interface.</p>
+This method can also be reached from the `com.cisco.dcbu.web.client.rest.ReportRest` class on line *[877]* which is a default registered class for Fabric Manager REST interface.

 ```java
 /*     */   @GET